Polski Holding Nieruchomości

-Polski Holding Nieruchomości — Polish real estate company headquartered in Warsaw.
+Polski Holding Nieruchomości is a Polish real estate company headquartered in Warsaw.
 As a company with a holding structure, it controls dozens of subsidiaries.
 Since February 2013, PHN has been listed on the Warsaw Stock Exchange.

 Activities

 PHN Group is engaged in real estate development and investment activities, as well as the leasing, trading and management of owned properties.
 The company also provides consulting services to third parties.
 PHN's operations are concentrated in Warsaw and the largest regional cities, including Poznań, the Tri-City, Łódź and Wrocław.
 The company develops projects in the office, retail, logistics, residential and hotel sectors.